This Expert on Presidents' First Years Gives Trump a D-Plus

 Donald Trump: D+

-Although he gets credit for the swiftness of the Gorsuch appointment and his commitment to campaign promises (e.g., backing out of the Paris agreement), Perry says “the negatives outweight the positives.”
-He has been “handicapped” by his utter lack of government or military experience, his “inability to comprehend the levers of power in Washington,” and the stalling of his top legislative promises.
+Although he gets credit for the swiftness of the appointment of Neil Gorsuch to the Supreme Court and his commitment to campaign promises (e.g., backing out of the Paris agreement), Perry says “the negatives outweigh the positives.”
+He has been “handicapped” by his utter lack of government or military experience, his “inability to comprehend the levers of power in Washington” and the stalling of his top legislative promises.